n1z19/bypassn1z/README.md

 - [Divise](https://github.com/MatthewPierson/Divise) for the mobileactivationd

--  [Assassin], THANK YOU FOR THE GUI.
+- Assassin, THANK YOU FOR THE GUI.